alexjvr1/GreatApes/SequencePrep.md

 hist(Dian.data1$StartQuery, breaks=20)  # hist is the function to draw a histogram.
 Breaks is a way of binning the data.
 The more breaks, the smaller the bins.
 Call the column you want to plot by referring to the data and then the specifying the column ($).

 # to save any graphs or tables to pdf you can do the following
 pdf("Figurename.pdf") ## give the pdf a name.
-Remember the extension
+Remember the extension.
+You can write to a bunch of different formats using the same syntax: https://www.statmethods.net/interface/io.html

 hist(Dian.data1$StartQuery, breaks=20) ## all the code for the figure.
 This is just some simple code, but often these can have a lot more lines of code.